Travelling interstate to Spilt Milk? We’ve got the know-how on getting to the capital this November.

 Greyhound and Murray’s Bus offer express (and cheap) coach services from Sydney Central Station or the International Airport, direct to the Canberra CBD (Jolimont Centre).
 Hourly services depart from Sydney between 6am and 9pm on most days and it’s around three hours on the bus… unless Sydney traffic hits.

 There is a picturesque direct rail service from Sydney to Canberra that departs from Central Station and heads south via Goulburn.
 The train takes around 4.5 hours to get from Sydney to Canberra.
 For more information check out the NSW Trainlink website.

 You can get from Wollongong to Canberra in around 2.5 hours via the M31 and Hume/Federal Highway.

 Murray’s run a coach once a day from Wollongong to Canberra return.
-It takes around three and a half hours, pending traffic.
+It takes around 3.5 hours, pending traffic.
 You can find the timetable and tickets on their website here.

 FROM WAGGA WAGGA

 You can get from Wagga to Canberra in around three hours comfortably.
 It’s 243km if you travel via the Hume Highway and the easiest way to travel between the two.

 There are no direct flights from Wagga to Canberra, but there are regular flights from Wagga to Sydney and Sydney to Canberra on Jetstar, Virgin and Qantas.
 The airport is 7.5km from the city centre, and is serviced by taxis, Uber and ACTION Buses.